entaroadun/hnpickup/README.txt

 ## == AI classes, what's next?"
 ## =============================

-How about if you apply your new strengths to the real world data?
-There are a lot of challenging problems waiting to be solved by you.
-But let's start small first.
+Apply your new strengths to the real world data.
+There are a lot of challenging data mining problems waiting to be solved.
+Let's start small.

 The first step is to get your own data.

-Is there any website that you visit every day?
-I'm sure it produces fresh content daily: new articles, new stats, new numbers.
+Is there any websites that you visit every day?
+I'm sure they produce fresh content every day: new articles, new stats, new numbers.
 How about you start collecting them?
-If you have your own data you can use for answering new interesting questions.
+If you have your own data you decide what interesting question it may answer.

+Next step.
 Does your favorite website have any trends?
-More articles are published in summer than winter?
-More people are willing to "like" the articles in spring than in autumn.
-Is it possible to predict which article will be more "liked" on Facebook?
+More articles are published in summer than in winter?
+More people are willing to "like" articles in spring than in autumn.
+Is it possible to predict which article will create more web traffic, thus, more revenue from advertisements?

-If you get an answer you should display it for others to see.
+Finally, once you mine the answer you should display it.
 Do it so that it's pleasurable for the eye.
 Colorful time series or multidimensional scaling should do the trick.
 Describe your graph so the people not familiar with your project can understand it and enjoy it.

-What?
-It seems a lot of work?
-Well, here is a source code that deploys with one command on Google App Engine.
+Does it seem like a lot of work?
+Well, here is a source code that deploys your app with one command on Google App Engine.
 You just need to focus on where to get the data (ETL), what to do with it (DM), and how to display it (VISUALIZATION).
-The examples are ready for you to swap them with your own.
+The source code has example that you can swap with an idea of your own.

-Little by little you will master how to add monetary value to your data and sell it in your successful startup.
+Little by little you will master how to add monetary value to your data, sell it, or build a business model.

 ## =============================
 ## == START